Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: The LT algorithm in practice

 We instead choose to address this challenge by sparsifying (or truncating) the classical wavefunction and using the sparse quantum state preparation proposed by \textcite{sparse_QSP}.
 The sparsification procedure consists of retaining only the $S$ largest components, setting all others to zero, and renormalizing.
-This $S$-sparsified state, denoted as $|\Psi_S\rangle$, can be efficiently loaded on the quantum computer, using only $\mathcal{O}(SN)$ two\hyp qubit gates and $\mathcal{O}(S\log{S}+N)$ single\hyp qubit gates, circumventing exponential scaling.
+This $S$-sparsified state, denoted as $|\Psi_S\rangle$, can be efficiently loaded on the quantum computer, using only $\mathcal{O}(SN)$ two\hyp qubit gates, $\mathcal{O}(S\log{S}+N)$ single\hyp qubit gates and no auxiliary qubit, avoiding an exponential scaling.
 Even if DMRG states can be loaded with only a polynomial overhead in the bond dimension \cite{loading_mps,loading_mps_cirac,Melnikov_MPS_QSP,smith2024constant}, the sparsification procedure might be useful in the case that the prefactor is still significantly high.
 Moreover, sparsifying the state enables us to probe the regime where DMRG does not converge and serves as a proxy to study the LT algorithms would perform in this scenario.